PretendoNetwork/3ds-Friend-Account-Manager/patches/miiverse/README.md

-# Juxtaposition REd patches
+# Miiverse patches for Juxtaposition
-Basically just reverse engineered juxtaposition 3ds patches made using an older source version and the real patch.
+Basically just Juxt patches that have a bit nicer looking code and building closer to how the rest of the Nimbus patches are.

 To compile, you need armips, make, and flips.